JetBrains/intellij-sdk-docs/code_samples/comparing_references_inspection/README.md

 to replace it with `.equals()` instead.
 I.e., detected object references compared using `a == b` or `a != b` will be converted using *Quick Fix* to `a.equals(b)` or `!a.equals(b)` respectively.

-## Structure

-Comparing References Inspection Sample plugin depends on the [IntelliJ Platform SDK][docs] and [Gradle][docs:gradle] as a build system.

-The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
-It describes definitions of the actions, extensions, or listeners provided by the plugin.

 ### Extension Points

 | Name                           | Implementation Class                                                | Interface                                                |